963krob/event-business-ad-optimizer/README.txt

 Alternative Method (Command Line):
 1. Open a terminal/command prompt
 2. Navigate to the event_optimizer directory
-3. Run: streamlit run "Event Optimizer.py"
+3. Run: streamlit run streamlit_app.py

 Using the Application
 -------------------